How did this program come about?

 The code states storage hazardous materials equal to or in excess of 55 gallons of liquid, 500 pounds of a solid or 200 cubic feet of a compressed gas stored on site at any time is subject to the requirements of this program.
 There is only an exemption for transportation activities at such as transportation facilities such as rail yards and marine freight facilities.
 Remember, the goal of this program is to protect emergency response agencies responding to an emergency on your property by informing them of hazardous materials stored on the property for any length of time (e.g. one week, two weeks, or long term).

 What are the standards for storage of fuel?
 Is there a containment system needed?

 Since fuels are hazardous materials, you are required to report storage of 55 gallons, the same as for any other chemical.
 You are required to place signs on any building containing petroleum fuels.
 The Aboveground Petroleum Storage Act and Federal Spill Prevention Countermeasure Control Plan regulations within the Code of Federal Regulations require secondary containment unless there is a determination by a professional engineer of environmental equivalency.
-The California Fire Code requires secondary containment and the Building Division and The fire department/fire districts may enforce the Uniform Fire Code in Solano County.
-The Uniform Fire Code specifies secondary containment to be at least 110 percent of the volume of the largest tank.
+The California Fire Code requires secondary containment and the Building Division and The fire department/fire districts enforce the California Fire Code in Solano County.
+The California Fire Code Code specifies secondary containment to be at least 110 percent of the volume of the largest tank.
 For more information see Aboveground Petroleum Act Program Brochure, Farm SPCC Guidance, Sample Tier I SPCC Plan for Farms, Resources for SPCC Preparation on Farms, and USEPA Info on SPCC For Agriculture.

 Why did the State of California establish these reporting thresholds for hazardous materials?

-The State of California established a minimum threshold of 55 gallons for liquids, 500 pounds for solids, and 200 cubic feet of compressed gases to provide chemical information to fire departments/districts and other response agencies, and the public to protect the public health and safety and to protect firefighters and other response agencies when they respond to emergencies see HMBP FAQs and HMBP Mixture Guidance.
+The State of California established a minimum threshold of 55 gallons for liquids, 500 pounds for solids, and 200 cubic feet of compressed gases to provide chemical information to fire departments/districts, other response agencies, and the public to protect the public health and safety and to protect firefighters and other response agencies when they respond to emergencies see HMBP FAQs and HMBP Mixture Guidance.

 What if I don’t comply?

 You will be referred back to Solano County Department of Resource Management for follow-up and a site inspection.
 Solano County Department of Resource Management will contact you to conduct an inspection of your facility and provide you the necessary forms to add or remove your facility from the hazardous material program.
-The Solano County Department of Resource Management may pursue formal enforcement through the administrative enforcment process, refer your business to the Solano County District Attorney Office or the State Attorney General for follow-up if reportable quantities are stored on the property and not reported.
+The Solano County Department of Resource Management may pursue formal enforcement through the administrative enforcment process, refer your business to the Solano County District Attorney Office, or the State Attorney General for follow-up if reportable quantities are stored on the property and not reported.
 Solano County Department of Resource Management can provide you assistance in submitting to California Environmental Reporting System at CERS CENTRAL.

 What does the Fire Department do with the info?

 The Solano County Agriculture Department sends the completed inventory and inspection documents to Solano County Department of Resource Management.
 As of January 1, 2013 the Hazardous Materials Business Plan is required to be submitted to the California Environmental Reporting System at CERS CENTRAL The fire departments and districts within Solano County have access to view, download and print the information in CERS through the Regulatory Portal.
-The fire districts use this information for planning purposes.
-This information can protect firefighters from potential exposures from hazardous materials during an emergency response at a business.
+The fire districts use this information for planning and response purposes.
+This information can protect firefighters from actual or potential exposures from hazardous materials during an emergency response at a business.